-One of the key differences between my philosophy of personal development and many self-help coaches/bloggers/speakers is my emphasis on finding and resolving the root cause, vs. just dealing with effects.
+One of the key differences between my philosophy of personal development and other self-help coaches’ is my emphasis on finding and resolving the root cause vs. just dealing with effects.
 Many self-help materials and teachings out there today only address effects.
 However, I believe very strongly in addressing root causes to bring about the largest and most sustainable change in the long run.
-Similarly, this philosophy underlines the materials I write, my coaching, and my training materials.
+Similarly, this philosophy underlies my content, coaching, and training materials.

 Why Address Root Cause?

 Say you have a lot of weed growing in your lawn.
-If you remove the weed using a mower, does that solve the problem?
+If you remove the weed using a lawnmower, will that solve the problem?
 Temporarily.
 Visually, the garden looks good.
-However, you probably already know that this is only at the surface level.
+However, you probably know that this is only at the surface level.
 After a short period of time, the weed will grow back.

-So how do you fix this long-term?
-If you replied “By removing the weed from its root“, you’re totally right!
+So how do you fix this long term?
+If you replied “By removing the weed from the root,” you are totally right!

 - Low self-confidence today (Effect) : Faced a series of setbacks in the past (Cause)